blueimp/Gallery/README.md

     {
         onopen: function () {
             // Callback function executed when the Gallery is initialized.
         },
+        onopened: function () {
+            // Callback function executed when the Gallery has been initialized
+            // and the initialization transition has been completed.
+        },
         onslide: function (index, slide) {
             // Callback function executed on slide change.